-The following is the first in a series of blogs where 9ine explore how schools can implement technical and organisational changes in order to further protect the confidentiality, integrity and availability of your information and information systems.
+The following is the first in a series of blogs where 9ine explores how schools can implement technical and organisational changes to protect the confidentiality, integrity and availability of your information and information systems.
 We will be building upon each stage of the UK’s National Cyber Security Centre (NCSC) 10 Steps to Cyber Security, and in turn, provide our independent recommendations, examples and guidance.

-In this first blog following the NCSC guidance, we look at risk management and how effective risk management will help your school prioritise the actions required to further protect your data and network from identified vulnerabilities.
-By following recommended codes of conduct, you will be demonstrating a level of compliance with data protection law and the associated cyber frameworks.
+In this first blog following the NCSC guidance, we look at risk management and how effective risk management will help your school prioritise the actions required to protect your data and network from exploitable vulnerabilities.
+By following an organisation defined process or using an available risk management framework and conducting regular risk assessments, you will be demonstrating compliance with data protection laws.

 What are the key benefits of maintaining and managing a risk log?

-- A central repository of all risks enables prioritisation and identification of common issues
+- A central risk register of all risks enables identification and prioritisation of common issues.

-- Risk management will help forecast both financial and resource planning
+- Risk management will help forecast both financial and staff resource planning.

-- The risk register provides a mechanism for evidencing to your school board/governors and regulatory authorities that you are actively identifying and managing risks
+The risk register will provide a mechanism for evidencing to your school board/governors and regulatory authorities that you are actively identifying, managing and mitigating risks.

 What are the main stages involved in risk management?

-Identify - the school should assess organisational and technical systems and services for vulnerabilities to data and cyber breaches
+- Identify - assess technical and operational systems and services for vulnerabilities to data and cyber breaches.

 What should we be looking for in our risk management regime?